-Confidentiality is a basic rule taught early in training to the biomedical scientists, clinicians, facilitators and mentors who work with NISAD.ngo.
+Confidentiality is a basic rule taught early in training to the biomedical scientists, clinicians, facilitators and mentors who work with NISAD.ngo – but there are exceptions to confidentiality.
 You can expect the very highest standards regarding your personal information.

 You have certain rights in respect of the personal information that we hold about you, including:

-• The right to be informed of the ways in which we use your information, as laid out in this Privacy Statement;
+- The right to be informed of the ways in which we use your information, as laid out in this Privacy Notice;

-• In certain circumstances, the right to ask us to stop using information about you.
-You will have certain additional rights in respect of the information that we hold about you from 25 May 18:
+- In certain circumstances, the right to ask us to stop using information about you.
+You will have certain additional rights in respect of the information that we hold about you: